Animal locomotion: Jumping

 Jumping (saltation) can be distinguished from running, galloping, and other gaits where the entire body is temporarily airborne by the relatively long duration of the aerial phase and high angle of initial launch.
 Many terrestrial animals use jumping (including hopping or leaping) to escape predators or catch prey—however, relatively few animals use this as a primary mode of locomotion.
 Those that do include the kangaroo and other macropods, rabbit, hare, jerboa, hopping mouse, and kangaroo rat.
 Kangaroo rats often leap 2 m and reportedly up to 2.75 m at speeds up to almost 3 m/s.
 They can quickly change their direction between jumps.
 The rapid locomotion of the banner-tailed kangaroo rat may minimize energy cost and predation risk.
 Its use of a "move-freeze" mode may also make it less conspicuous to nocturnal predators.
 Frogs are, relative to their size, the best jumpers of all vertebrates.
 The Australian rocket frog, Litoria nasuta, can leap over 2 m, more than fifty times its body length.

 Peristalsis and looping

 Other animals move in terrestrial habitats without the aid of legs.
 Earthworms crawl by a peristalsis, the same rhythmic contractions that propel food through the digestive tract.

 Leeches and geometer moth caterpillars move by looping or inching (measuring off a length with each movement), using their paired circular and longitudinal muscles (as for peristalsis) along with the ability to attach to a surface at both anterior and posterior ends.
-One end is attached and the other end is projected forward peristaltically until it touches down, as far as it can reach; then the first end is released, pulled forward, and reattached; and the cycle repeats.
+One end is attached, often the thicker end, and the other end, often thinner, is projected forward peristaltically until it touches down, as far as it can reach; then the first end is released, pulled forward, and reattached; and the cycle repeats.
 In the case of leeches, attachment is by a sucker at each end of the body.